 Compiling your Keyboard

 Hopefully you’ll see it compiled with no error messages:

 Errors when Compiling?

-You may see a warning like:
+You might see a warning like:

 Warning: line 0 warning 2092: Key "T_new_579" on layer "default", platform "phone", is a custom key but has no corresponding rule in the source.

 This shows you forgot to enter the correct keycode for a new key you added.
-Double check your longpress popup keys for one with a “T_new_NNN” code (T_new_579 in this example), and add in the desired “U_NNNN” code.
+Double-check your longpress popup keys for one with a “T_new_NNN” code (T_new_579 in this example), and add in the desired “U_NNNN” code.

 You might also see a message like